First and Second TLD periods

-Active duty personnel placed on TLD by their MTF are required to complete a reevaluation 30 days prior to their end of TLD period.
-Active duty personnel are required to make their own appointments for reevaluation and follow the rules explained to them on the page 13 (NAVPERS Form 1070/613) that they signed when placed on TLD.
-Possible results from a reevaluation by an MTF are approving a 2nd TLD period, return a member to duty, refer case to the Physical Evaluation Board (PEB), or submit MEB to PERS-835 for review of a possible 3rd TLD period (PERS-835 may grant additional TLD or refer the case to the PEB for disability adjudication).
+Active duty and full-time support personnel placed on TLD by their MTF are required to complete a reevaluation 30 days prior to their end of TLD period.
+Active duty and full-time support personnel are required to make their own appointments for reevaluation and follow the rules explained to them on the page 13 (NAVPERS Form 1070/613) that they signed when placed on TLD.
+Possible results from a reevaluation by an MTF are approving a 2nd TLD period, return a member to duty, refer case to the Physical Evaluation Board (PEB), or submit MEB to Pers-835 for review of a possible 3rd TLD period (Pers-835 may grant additional TLD or refer the case to the PEB for disability adjudication).
 MILPERSMAN Article 1306-1206 refers.

 Departmental Review at Service Headquarters (PERS-835)

-Active duty personnel may need additional TLD over their maximum allowed TLD per career (12 months) as indicated by an MTF.
-An MTF will fax all MEB reports, non-medical assessment, and cover sheet to PERS-835 for review.
-PERS-835 may grant additional TLD for the member or refer the case to the PEB for disability adjudication.
+Active duty and full-time support personnel may need additional TLD over their maximum allowed TLD per career (12 months) as indicated by an MTF.
+An MTF will fax all MEB reports, non-medical assessment, and cover sheet to Pers-835 for review.
+Pers-835 may grant additional TLD for the member or refer the case to the PEB for disability adjudication.
 MILPERSMAN Article 1306-1200 refers.